 Do Lab Grown Diamonds Hold Their Value?

 Lab diamonds, also known as synthetic or cultivated diamonds, are a type of diamond that has been created in a laboratory.
-Unlike mined diamonds, which are formed naturally over thousands of years under immense pressure and heat deep within the earth’s crust, lab diamonds are created using modern technologies in weeks.
+Unlike mined diamonds, which are formed naturally over thousands of years under immense pressure and heat deep within the Earth’s crust, lab diamonds are created using modern technologies in weeks.

 Lab-grown diamonds have long been considered inferior to mined diamonds due to their lower cost and perceived lack of quality.
 However, with advancements in technology, this perception is changing drastically.
 Lab-grown diamonds have the same chemical composition and physical properties as natural diamonds; they are made up of pure carbon atoms arranged in an isometric lattice structure – the only difference being that Mother Nature herself did not form them.
 Lab-grown diamond jewelry can be so similar to its natural counterparts that it requires special equipment for identification.

 Creating lab-grown diamonds starts with a diamond seed in an environment called a “diamond growth chamber,” where temperatures can reach nearly 1100° Celsius (2012° Fahrenheit).
-During the growth process, gases such as methane or hydrogen are added to the chamber and heated until they decompose into tiny molecules consisting primarily of carbon atoms.
+During growth, gases such as methane or hydrogen are added to the chamber and heated until they decompose into tiny molecules consisting primarily of carbon atoms.
 These molecules then settle onto the surface of the diamond seed and eventually form into a firmly bonded crystal structure composed entirely of carbon atoms – thus producing a ‘cultivated’ diamond.

 Lab-grown diamonds are created in a laboratory by reproducing the same chemical and physical properties as natural diamond crystals.
 Scientists can replicate this process by recreating the Earth’s mantle’s high pressures and temperatures or using advanced technologies such as Chemical Vapour Disposition (CVD) and High-Pressure High Temperature (HPHT).
 As a result, these lab-grown gems have the same visual characteristics, light performance, brilliance, and clarity as a mined diamond but often at a much more accessible price point.